ndeanka/ndeanka/README.md

-# Hi there! 👋 I'm William Lula
+# Hi there! 👋 I'm William Mlula

 Welcome to my GitHub playground!
 I'm a dedicated software developer with a passion for mastering Angular and exploring the vast world of web development.